 Cindy J. Stergar, M.A.

-Cindy Stergar has served as Chief Executive Officer of the Butte Community Health in southwestern Montana since 1999.
-The Center provides access to primary and preventive healthcare services to underserved rural and frontier communities serving 40% of the population.
+Cindy Stergar has served as Chief Executive Officer of the Butte Community Health in southwestern Montana from 1999-2013.
+Her new work as Consultant and Master Trainer with Lean Healthcare West involves creating partnerships that improve quality and bring value to the patient.
+Her experience in health centers contributes greatly to this work which spans the county with clients which include health centers, hospitals and community groups.
+The Center's work provided access to primary and preventive healthcare services to underserved rural and frontier communities serving 40 percent of the population.
 During her tenure, she has increased service throughout the region to include dental, mental health, pharmacy and expanded medical service.
-Ms. Stergar has leveraged programs, particularly the National Health Service Corps (NHSC), to recruit over 15 medical professionals which include NHSC scholars and loan repayors to staff in Southwest Montana clinics.
+Ms. Stergar has leveraged programs, particularly the National Health Service Corps, to recruit over 15 medical professionals which include NHSC scholars and loan repayors to staff in Southwest Montana clinics.
 She has served on several boards and advisory committees including the St. James Healthcare Hospital Board and the Foundation Board, the Montana WWAMI (Washington, Wyoming, Alaska, Montana, Idaho) Advisory Committee, the Montana Multipayer PCMH initiative Advisory Board and the Montana Primary Care Association.
-Ms. Stergar has demonstrated effective leadership in working with rural, medically underserved populations in the recruitment and retention of healthcare professionals and is committed to collaborating in every way to bring primary care closer to the patient in frontier and rural areas.
+Ms. Stergar has demonstrated effective leadership in working with rural, medically underserved populations in the recruitment and retention of healthcare professionals and is committed to collaborating in every way to bring primary care closer to the patient in all areas especially frontier and rural areas.

 Rueben C. Warren, D.D.S., DrPH, M.P.H., M.Div